wout/dat-docs/dat-metadata-standard/specification.md

 :::

 ::: warning
-Viewers may choose to limit the number of renderers per `policy_id`.
+Token viewers may choose to limit the number of renderers per `policy_id`.
 :::

 ### **2.b.** On-chain dependencies